How to follow a vegetarian diet

-Do not consume any type of animal products, including red or white meat, fish, poultry, eggs or dairy.
-They also avoid animal by-products such as gelatine, honey or beeswax.
-Typically vegans do not use or wear animal products such as silk, leather and wool.
+Vegan or plant-based eaters don't consume any type of animal products, including red meat, fish, poultry, eggs or dairy.
+They also avoid animal by-products such& as gelatine, honey or beeswax.
+Typically vegans do not use or wear animal products such as silk, leather, and wool.

-Avoid most animal products but do consume dairy products such as cheese, milk and yoghurt.
+Lacto-vegetarians avoid most animal products including red meat, poultry and eggs but do consume dairy products such as cheese, milk and yoghurt.

-Avoid most animal products but do consume fish and seafood, dairy products and eggs.
+Pescetarians avoid most animal products including red meat and poultry but do consume fish and seafood, dairy products and eggs.